 A roofing subcontractor may find it difficult to include the price acceleration clause in its contract with a prime contractor because both the owner and the prime contractor are looking for fixed prices prior to the start of the construction.
 In that situation, the roofing subcontractor may buy and store materials prior to the start of construction to avoid increases and may request a deposit to purchase the requested materials depending on the nature of the job.

 To the extent that a roofing contractor adds a price acceleration provision to their contract, the roofing contractor should consider requesting that the prime contractor add a similar provision in its contract to allow the prime contractor to seek additional funds from the owner for any labor or price acceleration that occurs.
 Roofing contractors should also use common sense with regard to providing firm bids for contracts for projects that may not begin construction for more than three months from the time the proposal is submitted.
 Under those circumstances, the roofing contractor faces additional exposure to the increase in the cost of labor and materials.
 Therefore, estimating those jobs appropriately can make or break a roofing contractor.

-If you would like to more information on contracts within the construction industry, please contact Trent Cotney, P.A. at (866) 303-5868, or submit a contact request form.
+If you would like to more information on contracts within the construction industry, please contact Cotney Construction Law at (866) 303-5868, or submit a contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.